What is the Difference Between Alkaline or PH-neutral Skin Care?

 In this article, we will compare the two schools of thought.*

 * This article is merely a comparison of different points of view and perspectives.
 Therefore, the statements of the respective positions contradict each other.
-We have left the language of the different schools of thought as in in order to give our readers a clear picture of each perspective.
+We have left the language of the different schools of thought as in order to give our readers a clear picture of each perspective.
 Please forgive the contradiction of these statements.
 Furthermore, the article is not meant as a recommendation for or against specific products or perspectives.
-It is your responsibility to form the your own opinion on appropriate skin care.
+It is your responsibility to form your own opinion on appropriate skin care.

 Conventional medicine advocates pH-neutral skin care based on the idea that the acidity of the products we use affects the protective acid mantle of the skin.
-The acid mantle is a thin lipid film consisting of sebum, sweat and horny cells that ensures that the skin remains healthy.
+The acid mantle is a thin lipid film consisting of sebum, sweat and horny cells that ensure that the skin remains healthy.
 From the view of alternative medicine, there is no such thing as an acid mantle.
 In this school of thought, the skin's acidity is based on other reasons.
 Here are the two points of view:

 PH-neutral skin care